-July 26 and 27 Fairway Colombo Art and Jazz on the Street Every last weekend of the month, Fairway Colombo hosts Art and Jazz.
-Enjoy live Jazz music with stunning local art displayed along Hospital Street.
+July 26 and 27 ay Colombo Art and Jazz on the Street Every last weekend of the month, Fairway Colombo hosts Art and Jazz.
+Enjoy live jazz music with stunning local art displayed along Hospital Street.
 Fairway

 Music

 July 9 Hadawataka Geethaya

-Raniith Premaweera's collection of music of Ranjun Premaweera's conection of music of Amarasiri Peiris, Sashika Nisansala, Raween Kanishka, Thanura Madugeeth, Himasha Manupriya, Apoorwa Ashawari, Sashika Madushani, Janani Peiris, Roshani Kahadawala, and Disna Amatatunga.
-Venue: Bishops College Auditorium.
+Raniith Premaweera's collection of music of Amarasiri Peiris, Sashika Nisansala, Raween Kanishka, Thanura Madugeeth, Himasha Manupriya, Apoorwa Ashawari, Sashika Madushani, Janani Peiris, Roshani Kahadawala, and Disna Amaratunga.
+Venue: Bishaps College Auditorium.
 Time: 7pm, Tickets: As.
-10,000, Rs.7,500, Rs.5,000, Rs.3,000, Rs 2,500
+10,000, As.
+7,500, As.
+5,000, As.
+3,000, Rs 2,500

-8 - JULY 2025 | EXPLORE SRI LANKA

-Till July 17 m Search Freed

-Sarath Gunasiri Perera's exhibition is a continuation of the artist's exploration into the emotional terrain shaped by conflict, displacement, and personal reckoning.
+Till July 17 m Search Freed Sarath Gunasiri Perera's exhibition is a continuation of the artist's exploration into the emotional terrain shaped by conflict, displacement, and personal reckoning.
 Through vibrant abstraction and layered fragmentation, the works on display evoke a sense of rupture and renewal.
 Paradise Road Gallery

 July 1- August 31 Lake Diyawanna The Bayleaf Art Gallery features Susil Senanayake's Lake Diyawanna.
 Curated by Sadev Wittachy.
-The Bayleaf Art Gallery Till August 17 Cinnamon Life Artist Spotlight: Firi Rahman PRSFG in collaboration with Cinnamon Life, presents Artist Spotlight featuring Firi Rahman.
+The Bayleaf Art Gallery Till August 17 Cinnamon Life Artist Spotlight: Firi Rahman PRSFG in collaboration with Cinnamon Life, presents Artist Spotlight featuring Firl Rahman.
 The presentation showcases pieces from his most recent solo exhibition, Swept Away Like Leaves, along with a series of new works.
 Firi Rahman's work documents the contentious relationship between mankind and the natural realm, examining the interactions of the urban environment and the creatures that inhabit it.
 Level 23, Cinnamon Life at City of Dreams July 26 Romantic Masterworks Featuring Conductor: Dushvanthi Perera and Soloist: Dhiren Fernando (Plano) in a delightful evening of music.
-Venue: Lionef Wendt Theatre.
-Time: 7pm, Tickets: Rs.10,000, Rs.7,500, Rs.6,500, Rs.5,000, Rs.4,000, Rs.2.000 explorestilanka.lk Till July 20 Served to you with a dash of lime A group show bringing together artists from Sri Lanka and the diaspora, with the intention of disarming and delighting.
+Venue: Lionel Wendt Theatre.
+Time: 7pm, Tickets: Rs.
+10,000, Rs.7,500, Rs.6,500, Rs.5,000, Rs.4,000, Rs.2.000 explorestilanka.lk Till July 20 Served to you with a dash of lime A group show bringing together artists from Sri Lanka and the diaspora, with the intention of disarming and delighting.
 Using humour as a way to reflect on the serious issues of our time, the exhibition is a playful yet thoughtful invitation to look at the world a little differently.
 The presentation will include works by Muvindu Binoy, Hashan Cooray, Arjuna Gunarathne, Kawishwara Jayasekara, Mayun Kaluthantri, Mahesha Kanyapperuma, Sangeeth Madurawala, Muruglah, Anupa Perera, Gayan Prageeth, Firi Rahman, Mika Tennekoon and Pradeep Thalawatta.
 Paradise Road Saskia Fernando Gallery

-August 11 CMSC presents Cello and Plano Recital by Avishka Editisinghe and Danushka Editisinge The Chamber Music Society of Colombo (CMSC) presents Avishka and Danushka Editisinghe, two wonderful young professional musicians from London who will be making their long overdue Chambe debit is as aliase-relin duo.
+August 11 CMSC presents Cello and Plano Recital by Avishka Editisinghe and Danushka Editisinge The Chamber Music Society of Colombo (CMSC) presents Avishka and Danushka Editisinghe, two wonderful young professional musicians from London who will be making their long overdue Chambe doubt it as a nisear-file duo.
 Colombo debut as a piano-cello duo.
 Venue: Goethe-institute Hall Time: 7.30pm Tickets: Rs.2,500